mrkkrj/TrianglePP/testappQt/README.md

 **Note:** On Windows it is compiled with *TRIANGLE_DBG_TO_FILE* define, so the debug traces will be written to the *./triangle.out.txt* file.

 ## TODOs:
- - BUG - reading files with holes: hole positions off!!! (tppDataFiles/hex-overlap.poly)
- - add deletion of hole marker points
  - add support for moving points
  - remember last directory when R/W files

+ - BUG - out of memory error with: Example2 + holes + remove concavities + quality (!!!)
+ - BUG - reading files with holes: hole positions off!!! (tppDataFiles/hex-overlap.poly)

  - remove warnings
  - correct rescaling so that points on the border of frame will be entirely visible
  - rescale the inputs only on explicit request (and back...)
  - OR... add zooming (???)
- - Out of memory error with: Example2 + holes + remove concavities + quality (!!!)

  - add Option to show/hide hole points
  - add Option for special/normal color for segments

  - add JPG export/screenshot
  - add convex hull demonstration (???)
  - port to Qt 6